2023 Most Popular Culinary Arts Associate Degree Trade Schools in Georgia

 Culinary Arts majors at Helms College take out an average of $18,351 in student loans while working on their Associate Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $120.

-Out of the 19 schools in Georgia that were part of this year’s ranking, The Art Institute of Atlanta landed the # 2 spot on the list.
+The in-demand associate degree programs at The Art Institute of Atlanta helped the school earn the #2 place on this year’s ranking of the most popular culinary arts schools in Georgia.
 Located in the midsize city of Atlanta, Ai Atlanta is a private for-profit school with a small student population.

 Of the 30 students majoring in culinary arts at Ai Atlanta, 43% are male and 57% are female.